hexcowboy/cocklock/README.md

 > There is no better name for this project

-A Decentralized Locking System (DLS) made for CockroachDB and Postgres written in pure Rust.
+A Distributed Locking System (DLS) made for CockroachDB and Postgres written in pure Rust.
 Motivation for this project was to create a DLS that didn't use the Redis Redlock protocol ([since I saw some nerds arguing about it on the internet](https://news.ycombinator.com/item?id=11065933)).
 This project also contains more features than traditional Redlock implementations.

 <hr />